 It sometimes becomes necessary to place a dollar value on a tree.
 As simple as that may sound, it can be as complicated as reading tax codes and legal jargon.
-Therefore, the purpose here is to introduce the novice to some of the methods used to establish tree value.
-It remains entirely another issue to decide which method applies, and which professional to consult in establishing that value.
+Therefore, the purpose here is only to introduce the novice to some of the methods used to establish tree value.
+It remains entirely another issue to decide which method applies, and which professional you should consult to establish that value.
+Professionals can be found through the International Society of Arboriculture.

 Some tree species are ‘weedy’ varieties and have much less inherent value than desirable ornamentals or quality hardwoods.
 For example, a Black Locust doesn’t have near the species value of an Oak.